Kong/docs.konghq.com/app/_src/gateway/production/access-control/enable-rbac.md

     }
     ```

-1. With this, both of the teams have one admin and each admin can only be seen
+1. Both of the teams now have one admin and each admin can only be seen
 in their corresponding workspace.
 To verify, run:

     ```sh